shortishly/pgec/README.md

 # PostgreSQL Edge Cache (PGEC)

 A JSON cache of PostgreSQL data with a simple REST API.
-Database replication pushes changes ensuring that `pgec` remains upto date.
+Automatic database replication pushes changes ensuring that `pgec` remains upto date.

 A simple example, with a local `postgres` via `docker` to demostrate the concepts: